 Aims and Scope

-A well-established journal in the field of behavioural and cognitive neuroscience, Behavioral and Brain Functions welcomes manuscripts which provide insight into the neurobiological mechanisms underlying behaviour and brain function, or dysfunction.
-The journal gives priority to manuscripts that combine both neurobiology and behaviour in a non-clinical manner.
+A well-established journal in the field of behavioral and cognitive neuroscience, Behavioral and Brain Functions welcomes manuscripts which provide insight into the neurobiological mechanisms underlying behavior and brain function, or dysfunction.
+The journal gives priority to manuscripts that combine both neurobiology and behavior in a non-clinical manner.